-“It’s nice to see the old place coming to life again,” Demelza said.
-“It always seemed so dour, but really that was only because there was no one to care much for it.”
+“It’s nice to see the old place coming to life again.”
+Demelza smiled as she glanced around.
+“It always seemed so dour, but really that was only because there was no-one to care much for it.”

 “Stuff and nonsense!”
 Harriet declared brusquely.
 “Though I confess, the rumour suited me nicely.
 I paid not half of what it’s worth, when all it needed was the ivy to be cut back, and a few trees to be felled.”

-It had been a surprise to the whole neighbourhood when Lady Harriet Warleggan, within a year of her widowhood, had chosen to exchange the elegant glory of Cardew, the vast estate purchased by her late father-in-law, with its sprawling acres overlooking the Restronguet valley, for what was really little more than a farmhouse, its lands almost backing onto Sawle village.
+It had been a surprise to the whole neighbourhood when Lady Harriet Warleggan, within a year of her widowhood, had chosen to exchange the elegant glory of Cardew, the vast mansion purchased by her late father-in-law, with its sprawling acres overlooking the Restronguet valley, for what was really little more than a farmhouse, its estate almost backing onto Sawle village.

 The place had rather an unfortunate history.
 Once owned by Thomas Choake, the pompous local physician, on his death his simpering wife had let it to some cousins for a peppercorn rent.
 Charles Kellow had owned a failing stagecoach business, and two of his daughters had died of consumption.
 And his son, Paul… But Demelza preferred not to think of Paul Kellow.
 He had been safely confined to an asylum for the criminally insane for more than fifteen years.